Hello sightseers! You found our list of virtual tours of museums, zoos and national parks!

 Visit National Palace Museum and the Forbidden City.

-11. Pergamonmuseum
+10. Pergamonmuseum

-Pergamonmuseum in Berlin contains a wealth of art and archeological treasures, and curators give home viewers a glimpse into the collections through several online exhibits on Google Arts & Culture.
+Pergamonmuseum in Berlin contains a wealth of art and archaeological treasures, and curators give home viewers a glimpse into the collections through several online exhibits on Google Arts & Culture.
 The collection includes over 1,000 images of objects made of clay, metal, copper, and gemstone, originating in regions such as Iran, Spain, Turkey, and Germany.

 Visit Pergamonmuseum.

-12. National Museum of Australia
+11. National Museum of Australia

-Visit the National Museum of Australia.
+Visit the National Museum of Australia and check out these Indigenous Peoples Day ideas.

-13. Louvre
+12. Louvre

 The Louvre virtual tour consists of 360° panoramic views of exhibit halls such as Egyptian Antiquities and the ruins of the Louvre Moat.
 By downloading a special app, visitors can also experience Mona Lisa in virtual reality.
-The museum website hosts multimedia online exhibitions of famous works such as Portrait of the Marquise de Pompadour and Psyche Revived by Cupid’s Kiss, too.
+The museum website hosts multimedia online exhibitions of famous works such as Portrait of the Marquise de Pompadour and Psyche Revived by Cupid’s Kiss.

 Visit the Louvre.

-14. Guggenheim
+13. Guggenheim

 Visit Guggenheim.

-The Google Arts tour of the MusĂ©e dâOrsay includes background and history on the museum building, as well as images, descriptions, and details of some of the museumâs most famous works such as Van Goghâs Self Portrait, James McNeill Whistlerâs Whistler’s Mother, and Bartholdiâs Liberty.
+The Google Arts tour of the Musée d’Orsay includes background and history on the museum building, as well as images, descriptions, and details of some of the museum’s most famous works.
+For example, the collection includes Van Gogh’s Self Portrait, James McNeill Whistler’s Whistler’s Mother, and Bartholdi’s Liberty.

-16. Rijksmuseum
+15. Rijksmuseum

 The Rijksmuseum in Amsterdam is a Dutch National Museum that hosts an impressive array of art and history.
-Rijksmuseumâs virtual tour, which includes a Rijksmuseum from home series, consists of high definition pictures, videos, and audio narration that details seminal works inside the museum.
-The virtual tour also includes interactive components such as a âfind the keyâ challenge and creative tutorials.
+Rijksmuseum’s virtual tour, which includes a Rijksmuseum from home series, consists of high definition pictures, videos, and audio narration that details seminal works inside the museum.
+The experience also includes interactive components such as a “find the key” challenge and creative tutorials.

 Visit Rijksmuseum.

-17. Museum of Modern Art
+16. Museum of Modern Art

 The Museum of Modern Art (MoMA) in New York City launched a virtual views series which enables website visitors to browse rotating online exhibits.
 As part of the series, the MoMA site also hosts virtual events with components such as live Q&A sessions with artists and curators, readings and theatrical performances, 3-D renderings, and interactive games.